-We have cored a prominent Pliocene archive and probably the late Pliocene-early Pleistocene transition, but elaboration on developing a multiproxy paleoclimate record from Sites U1606 and U1608 is needed.
+We cored a prominent Pliocene archive and probably the late Pliocene-early Pleistocene transition, but elaboration on developing a multiproxy paleoclimate record from Sites U1606 and U1608 is needed.
 This work will establish the paleoceanography and tectonic framework responsible for maintaining a geostrophic boundary current over millions of years along the West Greenland margin during the Pliocene, potentially connected to Atlantic meridional circulation.
-Application of paleoceanographic tracers and sedimentologic work may provide information on current strength and potentially configuration of Arctic gateways, and coarse-grained detrital components can reveal presence and variability of the past GrIS.
+Application of paleoceanographic tracers and sedimentologic work may provide information on water mass sources, current strength, and potentially configuration of Arctic gateways, whereas coarsegrained detrital components can reveal the presence and variability of the past GrIS.
 The marine sedimentary succession recovered at Sites U1606 and U1608 forms a unique empirical database for establishing Arctic climate development and ice-ocean interactions during the Pliocene warm analog.

 5.4.
-Postrift basin-Site U1607
+Postrift basin: Site U1607

-We cored Site U1607 to 978 m CSF-A with the aim of understanding early ice sheet evolution in northwest Greenland and its behavior in a past climate periods with stronger greenhouse forcing than the present.
-This was the primary site (formerly proposed Site MB-07B) for capturing a sequence that was characterized by seismic data as a hemipelagic basin infill (Figure F4).
-From regional seismic lines we also knew that there was a stratigraphic section, presumably over hundreds of meters, missing in the top of the section (~present seabed) because of tectonic uplift and/or glacial erosion (Knutz et al., 2015; Gregersen et al., 2022).
+We cored Site U1607 to 978 m CSF-A with the aim of understanding early ice sheet evolution in northwest Greenland and its behavior in past climate periods with stronger greenhouse forcing than the present.
+This was the primary site for capturing a sequence that was characterized by seismic data as a hemipelagic basin infill (Figure F4).
+From regional seismic lines, we also knew that there was a stratigraphic section, presumably over hundreds of meters, missing in the top part of the sedimentary succession (approximately the seabed) because of tectonic uplift and/or glacial erosion (Knutz et al., 2015; Gregersen et al., 2022).
 The site was drilled on the outer rim of a sedimentary basin situated between a major boundary fault against Greenland (east) and the Melville Bay Ridge (west).
-These tectonic elements originated during the Cretaceous rift phase prior to Baffin Bay opening and were later modified by a late Eocene transpressional regime as spreading halted (Figure F2).
+These tectonic elements originated during the Cretaceous rift phase prior to Baffin Bay opening and were later modified by a late Eocene transpressional regime as seafloor spreading halted (Figure F2).

-Expedition 400 achieved a nearly unbroken sedimentary record that according to biostratigraphic indexes goes back to the earliest Miocene-late Oligocene.
+Expedition 400 achieved a nearly continuous sedimentary record that according to biostratigraphic indexes goes back to the earliest Miocene-late Oligocene.
 Shipboard paleomagnetic stratigraphy was not affirmative and only possible to about 360 m CSF-A because of diagenetic influences on magnetic mineral components.
 With limited but important support from the shipboard micropaleontology team, two potential age models were presented, essentially capturing different parts of the Miocene.
-Onshore analyses, including further paleomagnetic work, micropaleontology based on comprehensive sampling and processing, as well as discrete radiogenic dating, will be necessary to produce a refined age model for Hole U1607A.
-With a better constrained age model it may be possible to extract climate rhythms from the continuous proxy data (e.g., NGR or other wireline logging data) that can be orbitally tuned to the global climate record (cf. Miller et al., 2020).
-With further elaboration on lithologic and organic matter proxies we hope to test the hypothesis that climate cooling in the late Miocene is associated with an ice sheet expansion in northwest Greenland from ephemeral glaciation to an ice dome drained by glacial-marine outlets.
+Onshore analyses, including further paleomagnetic work, micropaleontology based on comprehensive sampling and processing, and discrete radiogenic dating, will be necessary to produce a refined age model for Hole U1607A.
+With a better constrained age model, it may be possible to extract climate rhythms from the continuous proxy data (e.g., natural gamma ray or other wireline logging data) that can be orbitally tuned to the global climate record (cf. Miller et al., 2020).
+With further elaboration on lithologic and organic matter proxies, we hope to test the hypothesis that climate cooling in the late Miocene is associated with an ice sheet expansion in northwest Greenland from ephemeral glaciation to an ice dome drained by marine terminating outlets.
 Site U1607 has provided us with an Oligocene-Miocene archive adjacent to west Greenland sedimentary sources that will be crucial for understanding the response of the cryosphere to greenhouse gas forcing and associated tipping points.
-This information will be valuable for validating paleoclimate ensemble models aimed at reconstructing warm analogs aimed at future warming scenarios.
+This information will also be a critical reference for paleoclimate ensemble models aimed at reconstructing warm analogs aimed at future warming scenarios.

-Drilling Site U1607 to the planned target depth of nearly 980 m CSF-A was clearly a high-risk/high-gain operation, so we consider the results from Site U1607 to be an overachievement.
+Drilling Site U1607 to the planned target depth of nearly 980 m CSF-A was clearly a high-risk/ high-gain operation, so we consider the results from Site U1607 to be an overachievement.